Mizo people: Lai (Pawi)

-In 1953, India adopted a constitution defining itself as a sovereign democratic republic.
-At that time, the Lai people of the southern part of Mizoram, a segment of the much larger population of Lai/Chin, were granted an Autonomous District Council under the Sixth Schedule of the constitution in support of their identity.
+The Lai people of southern Mizoram, a segment of the much larger Lai/Chin population, were granted an Autonomous District Council under the Sixth Schedule of the Constitution to support their identity.
 Lawngtlai was created as the headquarters of Lai Autonomous District Council.

 Mara (Lakher)

 The Mara people are known by different names: they are Lakher in Mizo and Shendu in Arakanese.
 They primarily inhabit the southeastern region of the Lushai Hills.
 While the Maras are believed to have originated in the north, historical accounts suggest that they migrated from various locations within central Chin State, likely due to external pressures from the east.
 Their migration route to their present settlements can be traced with relative accuracy.
 Their settlement in the Lushai Hills is estimated to have been established around 200 to 300 years ago.

 Etymology

 The term Mizo is derived from two Mizo words: Mi and Zo.
 According to Schendel, Zo means 'highland' or perhaps 'remote'.
 Sangkima argues the Zo emerges from ancient China.
 Since Mizos have historically named their tribes and clans after leaders, Zo could possibly be a development of Zhou of the Zhou dynasty.
 The similarity of Zhou to variations of Zo such as: Jo, Yo indicates that the term possibly descended from the tribal beginnings of the Zhou Chinese state.
 Another proposal is that is descends from the Chinese term Miao Tsu (苗族 (苗族书, Miáozú)) which was applied to the non-Han tribes in southwest China at the time the Mizos had cohabited together with them.

 During the British colonial era, the Mizo people were known as the Lushai people, an anglicised form of Lusei, one of the prominent clans among the Mizo people.

 The Mizo people were known as the ကလင်ကော့ (Ka Lin Kaw/ Kalinko) by the Burmans when 800 Mizo men joined Maha Bandula's cavalry in 1823 though detailed etymological studies specific to this name are limited.

 There is a theory that due to the alpine climate, the hill people could've been named Zomi or Mizo as "people of the cold regions".
 By this definition, Zo means cold region, and Mi means men.
 However, outside groups' lack of continuation of this name doesn't support the theory.